Skip to main content

 Welcome to our guide on creating your first webhook!

-In this article, we will guide you through the process step-by-step and provide you with popular examples to help you get started.
+In this article, we will guide you through the process step-by-step and provide you with popular examples and a Postman collection to help you get started.

 Once your webhook is configured, Carerix will send POST requests to the specified URL whenever one of the selected events occurs.